stackbit-projects/successful-oregano-852ff/src/pages/posts/books.md

 Covering most possible use cases, and emergency situations - this compilation of books is to ensure your total safety, and survival, in case of the general types of emergencies/disasters (such as natural disasters, pandemics, war, and political collapses).

-Considering the fact that you might \*\*not have access to electricity in an emergency \*\*- i recommend to get these books on your phone (by following the tutorial below).
+Considering the fact that you **might not have access to electricity in an emergency** - i recommend to get these books on your phone by following the tutorial below.

 *   Q: Why phone?